sagiegurari/duckscript/docs/sdk.md

 * if - Defines an if condition
 * elseif - Defines optional secondary condition blocks
 * else - Optinoal fallback block
-* end_if - Defines the end of the entire if/else block
+* end - Defines the end of the entire if/else block

 if and elseif commands accept either: